pavel-trafimuk/timeinc-storefront/README.md

     }
     alias gotov25=cdv25

-…which allows you to go into the assets folder using just `gotov25 EW` in the shell
+...which allows you to go into the assets folder using just `gotov25 EW` in the shell